thedarkmodcommunity/models/CONTRIBUTING.md

 - place your files in a new folder in the appropriate location.
 This allows a separate README.md file to be automatically displayed for your contribution
 - provide a JPEG preview of your model by including a 1280x720 image in the root of your folder
 - include a .stl export of your model in the root of your folder for the 3D image preview
 - provide a README.md with a brief description of your contribution, any installation instructions and links to the preview files.
+Please use the [template](README.template.md) provided for the README.

 See any of the existing asset folders for examples of how this should look.